technoir9/technoir9/README.md

 ### Hi there 👋

+My name is Wojciech, I'm a software engineer specialized in developing web apps using Ruby on Rails.

 <!--
 **technoir9/technoir9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.